Water supply and sanitation in Israel: Development of conventional water resources (1937–70)

-Because the coastal plain of the West Bank had few water resources, Theodor Herzl already envisioned the transfer of water from the Jordan River to the coast for irrigation and drinking water supply.
+Because the coastal plain had few water resources, Theodor Herzl already envisioned the transfer of water from the Jordan River to the coast for irrigation and drinking water supply.
 In 1937 the national water company Mekorot was created, more than a decade before the creation of the state of Israel.
 Among its achievements was the Shiloach Pipeline along the Burma Road to Jerusalem built during the 1948 Arab–Israeli War and a first pipeline to the Negev in 1955.
 Between 1953 and 1955 the United States Special Representative for Water in the Middle East, Eric Johnston, had negotiated the Jordan Valley Unified Water Plan to jointly develop the water resources of the Jordan River Basin between Israel, Lebanon, Syria and Jordan.
 The Johnston Plan was rejected by the Arab League, but Israel nevertheless abided by its water allocation under the plan.
 Mekorot began a Rain Enhancement program in 1961, increasing rainfall by 13–18%.
 A Brackish Water Pipeline to divert brackish ground water from the Sea of Galilee to the Lower Jordan was completed in 1965.
 The main water resources project at the time, however, was the transfer of water from the Sea of Galilee to the coast through the National Water Carrier in 1965.
 As a reaction to the construction of the pipeline, Lebanon, Syria and Jordan tried to divert the headwaters of the Jordan River.
 This was one of the events that increased tensions leading to the Six-Day War of 1967 during which Israel captured the West Bank and the Golan Heights.

 Water reclamation (1970s and 80s)

-In 1969 the Shafdan wastewater treatment plant south of Tel Aviv was completed to treat approximately 130 million cubic meters of wastewater per year for reuse in agriculture.
+In 1969, the Shafdan wastewater treatment plant south of Tel Aviv was completed to treat approximately 130 million cubic meters of wastewater per year for reuse in agriculture.
 However, wastewater from other cities and towns remained largely untreated.
 In 1970 there was a cholera outbreak because of illegal irrigation of lettuce with untreated wastewater.
 This gave rise to major investments in wastewater treatment under the National Sewerage Plan, which emphasized the reuse of treated wastewater.
 In 1984 the Kishon wastewater treatment plant was completed in Northern Israel.
 It provides 20 million cubic meters of treated wastewater per year for agricultural use in the fertile Jezreel Valley, maximizing distribution potential during high-demand periods.